CUBRID/cubrid-manual/en/sql/partition.rst

     ALTER [TABLE | CLASS] [schema_name.]table_name REMOVE PARTITIONING

 *   *schema_name*: Specifies the schema name of the table.
-If omitted, the schema name of current session is used.
+If omitted, the schema name of the current session is used.
 *   *table_name* : Specifies the name of the table to be altered.

 When removing partitioning, CUBRID moves all data from partitions into the partitioned table.
 This is a costly operation and should be carefully planned.